GenericMappingTools/gmt/doc/rst/source/supplements/potential/gmtflexure.rst

 **gmtflexure** computes the flexural response to 2-D loads using a range of user-selectable options, such as boundary conditions, pre-existing deformations, variable rigidity and restoring force, and more.
+The solutions are obtained using finite difference approximations to the differential equations.

 Required Arguments
 ------------------